-I am running for City Council in Harlem because our community should not be forced to make the decision my mother made so long ago: to stay and accept over-priced housing, under-funded schools and minimal job opportunities; or to move elsewhere.
+I am exploring a run for City Council in Harlem because our community should not be forced to make the decision my mother made so long ago: to stay and accept over-priced housing, under-funded schools and minimal job opportunities; or to move elsewhere.
 I know that we have a chance to create many jobs by working with small businesses to ensure they hire our neighbors and life-long residents, just as I have advocated throughout my career as a teacher and lawyer.

 For me, this fight is personal.
 Every Harlemite deserves the opportunity to receive a great education, a great job and affordable housing right here.
 To make that happen, Harlem needs elected officials that reflect the values of our community.
 As an advocate for our neighborhoods, I was honored to represent our residents in the 2017 City Council election.
 That is why I went to court to end a rent scam operated by a State Senate candidate running in our district.
-And that’s why I’m running today.
+And that’s why I’m considering running today.

 I hope to serve on your City Council to help Harlem get the resources it needs and the leadership it deserves.
 Please show your support by learning more about and donating to the campaign as I consider running in 2021!

 We will not accept a 12% effective unemployment rate (Harlem’s numbers prior to COVID-19), which we understand was already much higher in reality and has persisted for decades.
 We have created a plan with the local business community to incentivize hiring, as it must be our community members that benefit from neighborhood economic activity.
 We are committed to substantially decreasing the unemployment rate in Harlem in the face of all challenges.
 The Gooding Plan will bring money and jobs to Harlem and begin to put Harlem First.